redesgtt/bcast_ids/README.md

 3. Make some tests with the script `./predict_iso_forest.py` and verify the effectiveness of the Isolation Forest algorithm.

 #### Detection
 1. Execute again `./post.sh`.
 Now, the BCAST_IDS should be running perfectly on your computer or RaspberryPi and detect anomalies in your network!
+If the algorithm detects any abnormal activity, it will be registered at `./macs_abnormal_act.log`.
+Moreover if the system detects a new MAC in the network, it will be registered at `./new_macs_detected.log`
+2. If you want to receive an email when an anomaly is detected, change `SEND_EMAIL` property to `enable` and complete the variables `MAIL_SERVER`, `PORT_MAIL_SERVER`, `SENDER_EMAIL` and `RECEIVERS_EMAIL` on your own.